 Address: 50 Bunker Hill St, Charlestown, MA 02129

 John F Kennedy Elementary School is another great school in the Boston area.
-Greatschools only gives them a measly 5/10, but we recognize the fabulous education that is going on at Kennedy Elementary, and our algorithm scores this awesome school at 9/10.
+Greatschools only gives them a measly 5/10, but we recognize the fabulous education that is going on at Kennedy Elementary, and our algorithm scores this awesome school at 8/10.
 Kennedy Elementary has a diversity score of 15 out of 40, making it a fairly diverse school.
+Kennedy Elementary is a Tier 1 school under Boston Public School’s School Quality Framework.

-With regards to state standardized testing, students at Kennedy Elementary score on average 25% higher than students at similar schools.
-While the expected or average score for schools with a similar income profile is 47.3% proficient, students at Kennedy score 72.2% proficient when adjusted for LEP and CWD students!
+With regards to state standardized testing, students at Kennedy Elementary score on average 31% higher than students at similar schools.
+While the expected or average score for schools with a similar socioeconomic profile is 32.1% proficient, students at Kennedy score 47.6% proficient when adjusted for CWD students.

 Kennedy Elementary has deep partnerships with community agencies to ensure students have all the academic and social-emotional support needed to achieve proficiency.
 As we learned in our report on out-performing schools in Chicago, one common theme among these schools is they utilize community partners to enhance learning.
 We are glad to hear Kennedy Elementary is nurturing these relationships.